oeloeloel/forked/app/story.md

 ```
 Drop the weapon](^^^
-inventory_remove "dueling pistol"
+bag_remove "dueling pistol"
 ^^^)
 ```

 You can combine an action with a trigger by replacing the chunk id with a command wrapped in carets as in the example above.
 The carets must be on the line above and the line below the action.

-In this case, the item "dueling pistol" will be removed from the player's inventory when the button is clicked.
+In this case, the item "dueling pistol" will be removed from the player's bag when the button is clicked.

 [Next: Conditional Text](#conditions)
 [Back: Actions](#actions)